tenaciousRas/ledwax-web-ui/README.md

 This script will execute the end-to-end tests against the application being hosted on the development server.

-#### REST API
+#### REST API E2E Tests
+The REST API comes with a set of jasmine middleware test coverage.
 The easiest way to run the jasmine middleware tests is to use the supplied npm script:

 ```
 npm test
 ```

+This can be run from a vagrant ssh session.

 ## Serving the Application Files